 Ground source heat pump systems are particularly advantageous in cities.
 For example, say a typical three-bedroom property in London consumes 12,000 kWh per year of heat and is heated by an old, non-condensing boiler.
 Such an inefficient system would produce approximately 2kg of NOx emissions.
 If we were to replace that with a modern condensing gas combi boiler, it would produce a much less hefty sum of 480g NOx emissions.
 But what about replacing it with a ground source heat pump?
 Zero.
 The ground source heat pump doesn’t emit any NOx emissions.

 A low-carbon heating replacement for gas

 Whilst replacing old gas boilers with modern condensing boilers would produce significant air pollution savings in London, it is worth stating again that ground source heat pumps produce no point-of-use emissions.
-There are estimated to be 900,000 domestic gas boilers in London.
+As of 2016, it was estimated that there were 900,000 domestic gas boilers in London.
 If these were all replaced with ground source heat pumps, we could reduce the NOx emissions in the city alone by over 400 tonnes every year compared to even the best gas condensing boilers.